Galal36/PlumbConnect/README.md

 ---

-**PlumbConnect** is a modern, full-stack web application designed to serve the Kuwaiti market by connecting clients with professional plumbers.
+**Plumby** is a modern, full-stack web application designed to serve the Kuwaiti market by connecting clients with professional plumbers.
 Built with a powerful **Django** backend and a dynamic **React** frontend, the platform provides a seamless experience for finding, communicating with, and hiring plumbing experts.
 Beyond a simple service marketplace, it fosters a community through a social feed and an AI-moderated knowledge base.

 ## ✨ Key Features